Closed-loop convergence for mean field games with common noise: Proof of the main limit theorem

 Let us write $\A_{\mathrm{semi}}$ for the set of semi-Markov functions from $[0,T] \times \R^d \times C([0, T]; \P^p(\R^d) \times \R^d)$ to $A$.
 For any $\alpha \in \A_{\mathrm{semi}}$, define $X=X[\alpha]$ to be the solution of the SDE

 Define

 To complete the proof of Theorem \ref{th:mainlimit}, we need to show that

 It will help, however, to restrict the supremum to a dense subset of better-behaved controls: Define $\A_{\mathrm{semi}}^{\mathrm{cont}}$ to be the set of $\alpha \in \A_{\mathrm{semi}}$ which are continuous functions of all their variables.
 Following \cite{Lacker_closedloop}, we prove \eqref{pf:optimality-goal1} in two steps.
+The following lemma is reminiscent of the $\Gamma$-limsup in $\Gamma$-convergence arguments.

 \begin{lemma} For any $\beta \in \A_{\mathrm{semi}}$, there exists a sequence $\beta^n \in \A_{\mathrm{semi}}^{\mathrm{cont}}$ such that $(\mu,B, X[\beta^n])$ converges in law to $(\mu,B, X[\beta])$ and $J(\beta^n) \rightarrow J(\beta)$. \end{lemma}